-These guidelines specify the common procedures and methodologies for the functioning of the supervisory review and evaluation process (SREP) referred to in Articles 97 and 107(1)(a) of Directive 2013/36/EU, including those for the assessment of the organisation and treatment of risks referred to in Articles 76 to 87 of that Directive and processes and actions taken with reference to Articles 98, 100, 101, 102, 104, 105 and 107(1)(b) of that Directive. well-as.
-In addition, these guidelines aim at providing common methodologies to be used by competent authorities when conducting supervisory stress tests in the context of their SREP as referred to in Article 100(2) of Directive 2013/36/EU.

-These guidelines do not set methodologies for the stress tests conducted by the EBA in cooperation with other competent authorities in accordance with Article 22 of Regulation (EU) No 1093/2010, however they do describe the range of stress tests help to set the appropriate context for the consideration of future EBA stress tests as one part of the suite supervisory stress tests.
+- 1. These guidelines specify the common procedures and methodologies for the functioning of the supervisory review and evaluation process (SREP) referred to in Articles 97 and 107(1)(a) of Directive 2013/36/EU, including those for the assessment of the organisation and treatment of risks referred to in Articles 76 to 87 of that Directive and processes and actions taken with reference to Articles 98, 100, 101, 102, 104, 105 and 107(1)(b) of that Directive as well as .
+In addition, these guidelines aim to provide common methodologies to be used by competent authorities when conducting supervisory stress tests in the context of their SREP as referred to in Article 100(2) of Directive 2013/36/EU. - 2.
+These guidelines do not set methodologies for the stress tests conducted by the EBA in cooperation with other competent authorities in accordance with Article 22 of Regulation (EU) No 1093/2010; however, they do describe the range of stress tests help to set the appropriate context for the consideration of future EBA stress tests as one part of the suite supervisory stress tests. - 3.

-2-3.
 These guidelines are addressed to the competent authorities referred to in Article 4(2) of the EBA Regulation.

-1.2 1.2 Definitions
+1.2 Definitions

-3-4.
-Unless otherwise specified, terms used and defined in Regulation (EU) No 575/2013, testing6, have the same meaning in the guidelines For the purposes of the guidelines, the following definitions apply:
+4. Unless otherwise specified, terms used and defined in Regulation (EU) No 575/2013, Directive 2013/36/EU, Directive 2014/59/EU or the EBA Guidelines on institution's stress testing6, have the same meaning in the guidelines For the purposes of the guidelines, the following definitions apply: